COUNTDOWN TO AIC 2021

 Via Festa del Perdono, 7 – 20122 Milano, Italy

-The fourteenth congress of the AIC in 2021 will be held at the historical Ca’ Granda building.
-It is a Renaissance building, commissioned by the Duke of Milano Francesco Sforza as a public hospital, designed by the Florentine architect known as “il Filarete”.
+The 14th AIC Congress in 2021 will be held at the historical Ca’ Granda building in downtown Milano.
+It is a Renaissance building, commissioned by the Duke of Milano, Francesco Sforza, as a public hospital, designed by the Florentine architect known as “il Filarete”.
 The construction began in 1456 continuing and expanding in the following years.
-During the Second World War it was partially destroyed by bombing and the damages were repaired using as much as possible the original materials.
+During the Second World War, it was partially destroyed by bombing and the damages were repaired using the original materials, whenever possible.
 Its reconstruction is considered a masterpiece of conservative restoration.
-Since 1958 it has been the headquarters of the Università degli Studi di Milano.
+Since 1958, it has been the headquarters of the Università degli Studi di Milano.

-Milano is ready to welcome the participants of the 14th AIC Congress, coming from all over the world, interested in presenting and listening to all the scientific and cultural themes of human activity in which color intervenes.
+Milano, together with the Congress organizers, is ready to welcome to the 14th AIC Congress participants from all over the world, both as presenters and auditors, representing a variety of fields to explore together all the scientific and cultural themes of human activity in which color intervenes or assumes a prominent place.